 , Fighter Diet

 , or one of the hundreds of others out there, the key is to following it consistently to see results.

 You’re Going to Build Muscle Doing CrossFit.

 If weight loss is 80% diet, then it stands reason the other 20% is exercise.
 And while it might seem like cardio is the way to go when it comes to weight loss, doing too much can actually be detrimental to your efforts.

-In this article by FitnessRx for Women, they summarize several detailed and complex medical studies that discuss the role of cardio and strength training as it comes to fat loss (they cite them at the end if you want the science-filled whammy versions).
+by FitnessRx for Women, they summarize several detailed and complex medical studies that discuss the role of cardio and strength training as it comes to fat loss (they cite them at the end if you want the science-filled whammy versions).